Law School Application Timeline For College Students

 Gather as much information as you can about the LSAT.
 By early in the second semester, develop a plan of preparing for the test.
 Familiarize yourself as fully as possible with the various types of questions.

-Plan on taking the LSAT no later than June or October prior to your senior year, one year prior to your expected entry into law school.
-The June test is preferable because you will receive the results early enough to be in the first wave of applicants.
-Because of rolling admissions, the earlier you apply, the better your chances of admission.
-The June test also gives you an opportunity to retake the test in October if your score is lower than you expected.
-The June test also is administered at a time when you will not be concerned with classes.
-The October test can be beneficial because you can prepare over the summer without school conflicts.
+Plan on taking the LSAT no later than the Summer of your Junior year or Fall of senior year, one year prior to your expected entry into law school.
+A Summer test is preferable because you will receive the results early enough to be in the first wave of applicants.
+Some schools practice rolling admissions, meaning that the earlier you apply, the better your chances of admission.
+A Summer test also gives you an opportunity to retake the test in the Fall if your score is lower than you expected.
+Summer tests are also administered at a time when you will not be concerned with classes.
+A Fall test can be beneficial because you can prepare over the summer without school conflicts.

 Continue to develop relationships and gain experiences with faculty and other personnel that will help strengthen your application through committees, internships, clubs, etc.